atsetilam/astarte/doc/pages/user/015-astarte_dashboard.md

 Note that to prevent data loss, Astarte allows only interfaces where `major_version` equals `0` to be deleted.

-For similar reasons, when updating the definition of an interface, the Interface Editor will not allow you to change core properties on a `minor` version update.
+For similar reasons, when updating the definition of an interface, the Interface Editor will only allow incremental additive changes (e.g. adding members) on a `minor` version update.
 If you need to apply substantial changes, you can define and install a new `major` version for the interface.

 ## Triggers